Last updated: Aug 06, 2021

 Winter is here.
 There's no more ideal time to curl up under a soft and cozy blanket than now.
 But when you're done wrapping yourself, remember to fold and store the blanket nicely.
-Blanket storage that is close at hand, however, still functional is always a challenge.
+Blanket storage ideas that are close at hand, however, still functional are always a challenge.

 In this article, Gossby would like to share with you ideas for blanket storage around your home, from hidden corners to stunning displays.
 Then, a cozy, soft blanket is always at hand when you need to keep warm on a cold winter day.